Frank Winfield Woolworth

 Jennie Woolworth told friends that she had been happier when they did not have a dime, than with the millions that had financed a smart town house in Park Avenue.
 By 1916 she had fallen prey to early onset senile dementia and had receded into a world of her own.
 Frantic attempts to find a cure led Frank to ignore problems in his daughter Edna's marriage to the financier Franklyn Laws Hutton, with tragic results.
 Edna's suicide proved hard for Frank to bear, causing a marked deterioration in his own health.
 Four year old Barbara Hutton, his oldest granddaughter, had discovered her mother dead in bed.
 The event haunted her.

 With troubles at home, Woolworth redoubled his efforts at work.
 The outbreak of war presented a major threat as his supplies of European goods dried up.
 These accounted for a quarter of all sales and an even higher proportion of profits.
 Using what he had learned on factory visits in Europe, he evangelised mass production, showing American factories how to make his items quickly and cheaply.
 By 1915 he had found an indigenous source for everything that he had previously imported.
-The lower shipping costs carried through to the bottom line as profits rocketed and the 5 & 10¢ surged ahead of its competitors.
+The lower shipping costs carried through to the bottom line as profits rocketed and the 5 & 10¢ surged ahead.

 Some believe that Frank's work in getting American industry to adopt European methods was his greatest achievement, outweighing the importance of the huge red-front chain.
 It brought recognition from the highest in the land, as US President Woodrow Wilson invited Woolworth to join his War Cabinet.
 Frank took responsibility for fund-raising, and drew on his own experience of the German invasion of France in a highly effective campaign.